Remember when our high school teachers told us to take class more seriously because college professors would be harder on us than they were?

 I’m starting to wonder if the people who give us advice on the next parts of life tend to paint the future in a more difficult light because they don’t want to feel responsible if they told us it would be easier than it actually is.

-This can lead to overthinking, anxiety, and sometimes inaction.
+It can lead to overthinking, anxiety, and sometimes—inaction.

 To me, it means that you’re passionate about the things you participate in and value making the best decision for yourself.